The Amazing Spider-Man 2 (2014 video game): Development and release

-The game was announced at New York Comic Con October 2013 slated for a Spring 2014 release.
+The game was announced at New York Comic Con in October 2013 and was slated for a Spring 2014 release.
 Beenox once again became the developer of the game.
-Beenox originally planned to develop the 3DS version of the game, but dropped due to unknown reasons and was given to High Voltage Software instead.
+Beenox originally planned to develop the 3DS version of the game, but dropped for unknown reasons and was given to High Voltage Software instead.

 Motion capture performances were provided by Aaron Schoenke of Bat in the Sun Productions, as well as Sean T. Krishnan and Alina Andrei.

 A small teaser trailer was released at the New York Comic Con in 2013 to support the first announcement of the game.
-The first trailer for the game was released to the public in January next year.
+The first trailer for the game was released to the public in January 2014.
 The release date for the console versions was announced in March.
 The walkthrough trailer was released on March 27.
 The launch trailer for the mobile version was released after the release of the game.

 Reception

-The Amazing Spider-Man 2 received generally mixed reviews upon release, with most of the criticism aimed at the graphics, story, and glitches.
+The Amazing Spider-Man 2 received largely mixed reviews upon release, with most of the criticism aimed at the graphics, story, and glitches.
 On Metacritic, the iOS version of the game has a weighted aggregate rating of 58/100 based on 14 reviews, the PlayStation 3 version of the game has 57/100 based on 4 reviews, and the PlayStation 4 version of the game has 49/100 based on 44 reviews.

 The Xbox 360 and PlayStation 3 versions were reviewed as "inferior" to the PlayStation 4 and Xbox One versions, primarily due to the fact that the older console versions suffered from poor lighting, frame rate drops, and poorly detailed textures.
 The PS4 version of the game received a 5.4/10 from IGN.
 The Xbox One version of the game received a 5.5/10 from Digital-Tutors stating the biggest issue was "...it just isn't polished, and based on the many issues we found with the game it looks thrown together in a rush trying to get it out the door in time for the release of the movie".

 Bajo and Hex from ABC's Good Game found the game disappointing and both scored it a 4/10, with Hex saying: "This feels like a poor copy-paste job of The Amazing Spider-Man, with most of the good bits removed".